Cannes Lions 2025: India wins 2 Gold, 7 Silver & Bronze Lions; Ogilvy, Havas, Talented, FCB among winners

-India clinched seven Lions at the 2025 Cannes Lions Festival.
+India clinched nine Lions at the 2025 Cannes Lions Festival.
 Ogilvy’s Chai Bansuri, FCB India’s Lucky Yatra and Talented’s Nature Shapes Britannia among winners.

 Two Silver Lions were awarded to Talented, Bangalore, for Nature Shapes Britannia, a campaign for Britannia Industries, and to FCB Kinnect for Too Yumm to Cheer!, created for snack brand Too Yumm! ((Top left onwards: Chai Bansuri, Lucky Yatra, Nature Shapes Britannia and Dawai Reader)

-At the 72nd edition of the Cannes Lions International Festival of Creativity, Indian agencies walked away with seven coveted Lions.
-The wins spanned three major categories — Outdoor, Health & Wellness, and Pharma — with a total haul of two Silver Lions and three Bronze Lions in Outdoor, and one Silver Lion each in the Health & Wellness and Pharma categories.
+At the 72nd edition of the Cannes Lions International Festival of Creativity, Indian agencies walked away with nine coveted Lions.
+The wins spanned three major categories — Outdoor, Health & Wellness, Print & Publishing and Pharma — with a total haul of one Gold, two Silver Lions and three Bronze Lions in Outdoor, one Gold in the Print & Publishing category, and one Silver Lion each in the Health & Wellness and Pharma categories.

 In the Outdoor category, five campaigns emerged victorious.
+FCB India earned a Bronze and a Gold for its campaign Lucky Yatra developed for Indian Railways.
 Ogilvy Mumbai secured Bronze Lions for Brooke Bond Taj Mahal Tea’s Chai Bansuri, created for Unilever, and Vi Guardian Beads for Vodafone Idea.
-FCB India also earned a Bronze for its campaign Lucky Yatra developed for Indian Railways.

 Two Silver Lions were awarded to Talented, Bangalore, for Nature Shapes Britannia, a campaign for Britannia Industries, and to FCB Kinnect for Too Yumm to Cheer!, created for snack brand Too Yumm!